nrfconnect/nrf70-bm/nrf70_bm_lib/docs/source/nrf70_bm_porting_guide.rst

     - Used to manage the timers for the nRF70 Series driver, esp. for low power mode.
     - timer_***
     - k_work_delayable_***
+  * - Pseudo-Random Number Generator (PRNG)
+    - Used to generate random numbers for the nRF70 Series random MAC address generation, (if random MAC address generation support is enabled).
+    - NA
+    - sys_rand8_get()

 .. note ::